VincentQDo/CSC345-Paradigm/README.md

 # CSC345-Paradigm
-Everthing related to CSC345 will be here
+Everthing related to CSC345 will be here, classnotes and program assignments